rmacfie/addlib/README.md

 ## How to use

-In your library project, add a class that implements `AddLib.ILibrary`:
+In your class library project, add a class that implements `AddLib.ILibrary`:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;